ef23/APAX/README.txt

 Next, run `npm start` in the last terminal after navigating to cd client/ Open localhost:3000 in the browser, connect to localhost:3001 and then you can update values with int values.

 You can stop a server by pressing CTRL-C, pressing CTRL-D, then exiting the terminal window in the console whose server you want to stop.
+You can test stopping the leader server and it will still update values, and if you stop a follower, then it will work in cases where there are many servers (i.e. the leader will still have a majority from the initial number of servers)